novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### Pyplan App Homepage
 Where it is described the application main menu and tools.
 ### File Manager
+Users have their own workspace and can
-In this section you will be working with files related to your models
+In this section it is explained how you will be working with files related to your models

 ### Model
 Workspace to code